-Like any Fruit Pizza you can make it completely customized with the fruits that YOU love.
-We always add strawberries, pineapple, kiwi, and bananas but the possibilities of fruit toppings are endless!
+Like any Fruit Pizza, you can completely customize it with the fruit and fresh berries that YOU love.
+We always add strawberries, pineapple, kiwi, and bananas – but the possibilities of fruit toppings are endless!

 How to Make Fruit Pizza

-Cream together butter, sugar and egg.
-Mix flour, cream of tartar, baking soda and salt.
-Add dry ingredients to creamed mixture.
+SUGAR COOKIE CRUST.
+In a large bowl cream together butter, sugar and egg.
+Mix flour, cream of tarter, baking soda and salt.
+Add the dry ingredients to creamed mixture.

-Make frosting by creaming together cream cheese, sugar and pineapple juice.
+FROSTING.
+Cream together cream cheese, sugar, and pineapple juice.
+Spread over cookie crust.

-Right before serving, add desired fruit.
-We used bananas (we dip the bananas in pineapple juice to keep from getting dark), pineapple, kiwis, strawberries.
+FRUIT.
+Right before serving slice the fruit and decorate the top of the pizza.
+(Dip bananas in pineapple juice to keep from getting dark.)
 Keep refrigerated until ready to serve.

-NOTE: If you don’t have time to make a homemade crust you can easily grab a package of sugar cookie dough from the market.
-Heat the oven to 375 F. Press the dough into the pan and bake for about 13 minutes.
+Store bought crust.
+If you don’t have time to make a homemade crust you can easily grab a package of sugar cookie dough from the market.
+Heat the oven to 375°F. Press the dough into the pan and bake for about 13 minutes.

-- Patriotic: Use a red fruit like strawberry or raspberries, blueberries and bananas
+- Patriotic– Perfect for Memorial day or 4th of July: Use a red fruit like strawberries or raspberries, blueberries and bananas.

-- Christmas: Red fruit with kiwis and accent with a bright orange fruit like mandaran oranges.
+- Christmas: Red fruit with kiwis and accent with a bright fruit like mandarin oranges or pineapple.

-- Rainbow: You can either start at the center with red fruit and work outward, or line the perimeter with red and work inward.
-Use layers of Red, orange, yellow, Green, purple and blue fruits
+- Rainbow: Ether start at the center with red fruit and work outward, or line the perimeter with red and work inward.
+Use layers of red, orange, yellow, green, blue and purple fruits.

 - Different designs: Use different colored fruit to create stripes, circles/spiral pattern, medallion patterns, or just go crazy and pile the fruit on willy nilly.

-- Try out a different spread: Instead of the cream cheese filling use different flavored pudding, nutella, lemon curd, yogurt, favorite fruit dip
+- Change up the frosting: Instead of the cream cheese filling use different flavored pudding, nutella, Lemon Curd, yogurt, or your favorite Fruit Dip.

 Making Ahead + Storing

-Making ahead: You can prepare most of the ingredients a day beforehand, but don’t assemble the pizza until 2-3 hours before serving.
-If you need to store the pizza for a couple hours cover loosely and keep it in the fridge before serving.
+Making ahead of time.
+Prepare most of the ingredients a day beforehand, but don’t assemble the pizza until 2-3 hours before serving.
+If you need to store the pizza for a couple of hours, cover loosely and keep it in the fridge before serving.

-Leftover pizza can be covered and STORED in the fridge for a day or so.
-The fruit and crust will become more and more mushy the longer it’s stored so it’s best to eat leftovers fairly quickly.
+STORE.
+Leftover pizza can be covered and stored in the fridge for a day or so.
+The fruit and crust will become more and more mushy the longer it’s stored, so it’s best to eat leftovers fairly quickly.

 For more fruity desserts, check out: